Saints win 20-10 in Philly, deny Eagles top spot in NFC

 Even the play-calling was questionable.
 Instead of trying to help their backup QB by leaning a bit more on 1,000-yard rusher Miles Sanders, the Eagles gave him only two carries in the half.

-Hurts seemingly solidified his MVP credentials by holding a clipboard.
+Hurts seemingly solidified his MVP credentials without taking a snap.
 He most likely won’t win the award now, but the Eagles are significantly worse without the QB who tied a franchise record with 35 total touchdowns.

 Eagles fans booed the team off the field and suddenly a team that expected to play two home games in the postseason is just trying get there with its confidence intact.